The complexity of geometric scaling

 The computational performance of linear optimization algorithms is closely related to the geometric properties of the feasible region.
 The combinatorial properties can also play an important role, in particular for integer optimization algorithms.
 Starting with the Klee--Minty cubes~\cite{KleeMinty1972} exhibiting an exponential number of simplex pivots, worst-case constructions have helped providing a deeper understanding of how the structural properties of the input affect the performance of linear optimization.
-Recent examples include the construction of Allamigeon et al.~\cite{AllamigeonBenchimolGaubertJoswig2018, AllamigeonBenchimolGaubertJoswig2021} for which the primal-dual log-barrier interior point method performs an exponential number of iterations, and thus is not strongly polynomial.
+Recent examples include the construction of Allamigeon, Benchimol, Gaubert, and Joswig~\cite{AllamigeonBenchimolGaubertJoswig2018, AllamigeonBenchimolGaubertJoswig2021} for which the primal-dual log-barrier interior point method performs an exponential number of iterations, and thus is not strongly polynomial.
 In a similar spirit, a lower bound on the number of simplex pivots required in the worst case to perform linear optimization on a lattice polytope has been recently established in \cite{DezaPournin2020,DezaPourninSukegawa2020}.
-In turn, a preprocessing and scaling algorithm has been proposed by Del Pia and Michini in \cite{DelPiaMichini2022} to construct simplex paths that are short relative to these lower bounds.
-We focus on geometric scaling methods, introduced in \cite{SchulzWeismantel2002}, for integer optimization on $0/1$~polytopes.
-For these methods, no worst-case instances have been proposed to the best of our knowledge.
-In contrast, a tight lower bound has been provided by Le Bodic et al.~\cite{LeBodicPavelkaPfetschPokutta2018} for bit scaling methods~\cite{SchulzWeismantelZiegler1995}.
+In turn, a preprocessing and scaling algorithm has been proposed by Del Pia and Michini~\cite{DelPiaMichini2022} to construct simplex paths that are short relative to these lower bounds.

-A $0/1$~polytope is the convex hull of a subset of the vertex set of the unit $n$\nobreakdash-dimensional hypercube $[0,1]^n$.
-Given a $0/1$~polytope $P\subset\mathbb{R}^n$ and a vector $c$ in $\mathbb{Z}^n$, we are interested in the following optimization problem:
+We focus on geometric scaling, an oracle based method introduced in \cite{SchulzWeismantel2002} for integer optimization on $0/1$-polytopes.
+Other classes of oracle based optimization methods are studied in \cite{DelPiaMichini2022,FrankTardos1987,ZaghroutiSoumisElHallaoui2014}.
+No worst-case instances have been given for geometric scaling to the best of our knowledge.
+In contrast, a tight lower bound has been provided by Le Bodic, Pavelka, Pfetsch, and Pokutta~\cite{LeBodicPavelkaPfetschPokutta2018} for bit scaling methods~\cite{SchulzWeismantelZiegler1995}.
+A $0/1$-polytope $P$ is the convex hull of a subset of the vertex set of the unit $n$\nobreakdash-dimensional hypercube $[0,1]^n$.
+Given a vector $c$ in $\mathbb{Z}^n$, we are interested in the following optimization problem:

 where $v(P)$ denotes the vertex set of $P$.